Organize a

 Or, if you requested a specific pick-up date on your registration form, you can expect the truck that day.
 If there are conflicts, we can make other arrangements.
 Please note that financial donations CANNOT be dropped at fire halls.
 Bring them to our Plains Road location.

-- Let everyone know about your success, either in an email, poster or announcement.
+• Let everyone know about your success, either in an email, poster, or announcement.

-- After we receive your donation, a thank you letter or certificate will be sent to the event organizer.
+• After we receive your donation, a thank-you letter or certificate will be sent to the event organizer.
 We encourage you to duplicate this letter to send it to your donors.

-Upcoming Events
+Other Events